PepikVaio/reMarkable_Apple_Shortcuts/apple_Example/README.md

 > [!NOTE]
 > - `latest_release` - Main shortcut for thoughtful function.
 > - `latest_options` - Optional shortcut for additional settings.
+>   - If the setting is not available, a message is displayed.

 <br>